 Featured I4 Projects

-- Insuring Against the Weather: Integrating Generic Weather Index Products with Group-Based Savings and Loans
+- Insuring Against the Weather: Integrating Generic Weather Index Products with Group-Based Savings and Loans in Ethiopia and Bangladesh

 - Agricultural Insurance in Nepal